kingsdigitallab/reusable-components/docs/howto/cookies.rst

 Cookies disclaimer
 ==================

 This document describes how to add a `Cookies disclaimer` box to a project.
+The source code for this how-to is available in `GitHub`_.

 1. Add the `HTML` snippet to every page on the project.